hornej/piero-init/README.md

 wget -qO- https://raw.githubusercontent.com/hornej/piero-ota-update/master/piero-ota-update.sh | bash
 ```

 Your device will now be initialized and will restart itself.
-On startup, `piero-init.js` will execute.
+On startup, `piero-ota-update.js` will execute.
-`piero-init.js` will run the setup script multiple times per day.
-Each time the script is run, the Chip Pro is reinitialized and restarted with the latest code from the piero and piero-init repositories.
+`piero-ota-update.js` will run the setup script multiple times per day.
+Each time the script is run, the Chip Pro is reinitialized and restarted with the latest code from the piero and piero-ota-update repositories.
-Diagnostic messages will be sent to the S3 bucket configured in `piero-init.js`.
+Diagnostic messages will be sent to the S3 bucket configured in `piero-ota-update.js`.

 ## Debugging